 London Pub Tour: The Tavern Trail

-It is PUB TIME, so we will explore several of London's best watering holes.
+It is pub time, so we will explore several of London's best watering holes.
 The "Public House" is a quintessentially British institution and all Englishman have their own favourite "local" as they call it.
 Some are historical, others elegant or feature an unexpectedly surprising interior.
 You will be introduced to "pub etiquette" and find out about the countless different types of beer.
 Enjoy a pint of Real Ale in the first pub, a pint of Guinness in the second and a Cider in the third.
-Soak up the casual pub atmosphere, the friendliness of the local people - your great evening out is guaranteed.
+Soak up the casual pub atmosphere and the friendliness of the local people.

 Tower of London – "Home of The Crown Jewels"